 Disclosure: I was asked to participate in the #Pyrex100 campaign, sponsored by Pyrex®, a World Kitchen brand.
 Although I have been compensated, all opinions are my own.

-Each year I like to take the kids to pick fresh fruit, sometimes apples, but often blueberries or strawberries.
+Each year I take the kids’ fruit picking; apples, blueberries or strawberries.
 Next year my aim is to have them pick seasonal produce throughout the year.
-I think it's important for them to know where their food comes from and how we can include it in delicious dishes.
+I think it’s important for them to know where their food comes from and how to include it in delicious dishes.

-This year we tried a new strawberry farm Kenny's Strawberry Farms and it was fantastic, one of the best I've been to.
-The strawberries were big and juicy and the rows hadn't been completely picked over like they normally are at other places we've been.
+This year we picked strawberries at Kenny’s Strawberry Farms and it was fantastic, one of the best I’ve been to.
+The strawberries were big and juicy and the rows hadn’t been completely picked over like other places we’ve been.

-When we got home the kids washed and ate some of the strawberries we picked while I made a yummy strawberry cheesecake tart with a few of them.
+When we got home the kids washed and ate some of the strawberries while I made this strawberry cheesecake tart.

-The tart was amazing, and I'm going to share the recipe in a minute, but first I want to share a few photographs of the kids picking strawberries, because I'm sure that's what you came here to see, right!
-We went the day before Easter and I hadn't known beforehand but they'd had a special Easter event earlier in the morning, so I'm glad we went a little later once there were no crowds and we had most of the strawberry field to ourselves.
+The tart was amazing (the recipe is below), but first I want to share a few photographs of the kids picking strawberries because I’m sure that’s what you came here to see.
+We went the day before Easter and I hadn’t known beforehand that they had a special Easter event earlier in the morning.
+I’m glad we went a little later once the crowds were gone and we had most of the strawberry field to ourselves.

-The did have some fun craft activities set up for the kids could do, but mine surprisingly didn't want to, they just wanted to pick a basket full of strawberries instead.
+They had fun craft activities set up for the kids to do, but mine just wanted to pick a basket full of strawberries instead.